JhoselinRam/scigrapher/README.md

 *Where:*

-* `option`: is a boolea that determines whether the markers must be enabled.
+* `option`: is a boolean that determines whether the markers must be enabled.
 * `callback`: is a function that is run after the markers `enable` property is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.

 > Note: This method only affects the markers, to fully disable a `linechart` the line and error bars must be disabled as well.